melindadiaz/Pursuit-Core-iOS-Local-Notification-Lab/README.md

 ## Manage Timers View Controller

-- Shows a list of all timers that you've set, with the remaining time and message
+- Shows a list of all timers that you've set, with what time the notifcation will fire
 - Swiping left on a cell deletes the timer and makes it so that the notification won't fire